 CO = Co-requisite, POI = Permission of Instructor, PR = Prerequisite, RE = Recommended, XL = Cross-listed

-A basic course designed to develop speaking, listening, reading, and writing skills and an awareness of Hispanic culture.
+A basic course designed to develop speaking, listening, reading, and writing skills and an awareness of francophone culture.

-An accelerated course for students with previous study of Spanish.
+An accelerated course for students with previous study of French.
 Continues the development of fundamental skills with an emphasis on speaking and comprehension.
-(Credit cannot be received for both 151 and 102.)
+Credit cannot be received for both FREN 151 and 102.

 258 Special Topics (1-6)

 Special topics courses are those that cover subject matter that is not part of the regular curriculum.
 A special topics course must have the prior approval of the department and the Provost and may be offered twice.
 Students may enroll in and receive credit for an unlimited number of special topic courses as long as any prerequisites or other requirements are met.

 301 Advanced French Composition and Conversation I (3)

 (PR: FREN 202) An advanced course designed to develop oral and written proficiency in French.
 Continues the acquisition of language skills through discussions, oral presentations, and essays based on readings about contemporary France.